[*AIUAR]

 What you will see:

-• Agent 1 executes a 14-step HR analysis pipeline from a governance file
+• Agent 1 executes a 14-step HR analysis pipeline from the filesystem

-• Agent 1 materializes the entire project into a single portable JSON file
+• Agent 2 materializes the project into a portable JSON file and a portable Markdown file

-• Agent 2 — fresh session, zero context — receives only the JSON path and reproduces the full pipeline
+• Agent 3 — fresh session, zero context — executes the full pipeline in the JSON file

 Experience AIURM in practice: